abbasbukhari/tinyapp/README.md

 - **cookie-session**: For managing user sessions.
 - **ejs**: As the template engine for rendering dynamic HTML.
 - **express**: For handling routing and middleware.
+- **nodemon**: Development tool to restart the server automatically.

 ---

 ## Project Structure

+- **`/data`**: Contains urls.js for URL databases & users.js for user databases.
 - **`/views`**: Contains EJS templates for rendering pages.
 - **`/helpers.js`**: Helper functions used throughout the app.
 - **`/express_server.js`**: The main server file handling routes and logic.

+---

+## Functional Changes

+- Updated /u/:id route to redirect short URLs to the corresponding long URLs.
+- Improved separation of concerns:
+- Moved urlDatabase and users objects into their respective files in the data directory.
+- Added a consistent Bootstrap-styled navigation bar across all views.
+- Fixed missing header on the /urls page.
+- Fixed the /urls/:id/edit route to render the correct edit page without errors.

 ---